-Craving You is a Taiwanese BL drama about the love story of a bakery owner and a famous musician, or at least it started out that way.
-Although their relationship seemed cute and lighthearted at the beginning, it becomes more complicated once an old high school flame is introduced.
+Craving You is a Taiwanese BL drama about the love story of a bakery owner and a famous musician.
+Their relationship seems cute and lighthearted at the beginning.
+However, it becomes more complicated once an old high school flame is introduced.

-Over the course of the series, Craving You gradually feels more serious and dramatic, straying away from its original premise.
+Over the course of the series, Craving You gradually feels more serious and dramatic.
+This BL story strays away from its original premise, putting less emphasis on love and more focus on melodrama.
 As the sweet romance takes a sour turn in the second half, prepare for a volatile journey filled with tension, conflict, and angst.

 Craving You Summary